microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

 The URI values provided in the **urlsrc** attribute in the discovery XML are not in a valid format.
 Simply navigating to them will result in errors.
 A WOPI host must transform the URIs provided in order to make them valid action URLs that can be used to invoke actions on a file.
-There are two key components to transforming the **urlsrc** attribute:

-#.
-Parsing and replacing :ref:`placeholder values` with appropriate values, or discarding them completely
+To transform the **urlsrc** attribute into a proper action URL, the host must parse and replace :ref:`placeholder values` with appropriate values or discard them completely.
-#.
-Appending a :term:`WOPISrc` value to the URI as a query string parameter

 After the URL is transformed, it is a valid URL.
-When the URL is opened, the action will be invoked against the file indicated by the :term:`WOPISrc` parameter.
+When the URL is opened, the action will be invoked against the file indicated by the :term:`wopirest:WOPISrc`.

 Transforming the urlsrc parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~